MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/gm-focus.md

 #### Cancel recurring meetings

-Each quarter, reassess the need for recurring meetings that take up the most time.
+Reassess the need quarterly for recurring meetings that take up the most time.
 Try cancelling one or two, you can always add them back if they're missed.
 See [How to finally kill the useless, recurring meeting](https://insights.office.com/digital-transformation/how-to-finally-kill-the-useless-recurring-meeting/) for more about this.

 #### Try out a MyAnalytics focus plan